chunkaichang/an-encoder/README.md

 Encoding an application with AN code requires the following steps:
 1. Encode and decode the input and output of the application
 2. Generate LLVM bitcode for the application
-3. Encode instructions in bitcode
+3. Applies AN code to instructions in bitcode
 4. Generate binary

 Step 1 requires the user to annotate the source code with encoding/decoding macros.
-Step 2 and 4 can be done using `clang`.
+Step 2 and 4 is done using `clang`.
 Step 3 is fullfiled with a series of LLVM passess wrapped in a single binary called `encode`.